pinneylab/LevSeq/README.md

 If the current directory is mounted to the container (via -v "$(pwd):/levseq\_results"), the basecalled result in FASTQ format and the ref.csv file must be located in the current directory.

 If these files are not present in the current directory, they will not be processed by the tool.

-Output:

-The results of the analysis will be saved to your current working directory.

-See the [manuscrtipt notebook](https://github.com/fhalab/LevSeq/blob/main/manuscript/notebooks/epPCR_10plates.ipynb) for an example.
-*Note: if using docker, the html and csv final output will be saved in the directory that you are running from instead of in the Platemaps or Results subfolder.

-#### Required Arguments
-1. Name of the experiment, this will be the name of the output folder
-2. Location of basecalled fastq files, this is the direct output from using the MinKnow software for sequencing
-3. Location of reference csv file, this file includes information of barcodes used for each plate and the DNA sequence used for reference for each plate

-#### Optional Arguments
---skip\_demultiplexing If enabled, demultiplexing step will be skipped

---skip\_variantcalling If enabled, variant valling step will be skipped

---output Save location for output, if not provided default to where the program is executed

---show\_msa Showing multiple sequence alignment for each well

-Great you should be all done!

-For more details or trouble shooting please look at our [computational_protocols](https://github.com/fhalab/LevSeq/wiki/Computational-protocols).

 #### Citing